atomashevic/rMADOC/README.md

-# madocR
+# rMADOC

-R package to easily download and combine MADOC dataset files from various platforms (Reddit, Voat, Bluesky, and Koo).
+R package to easily to download and combine parts of MADOC dataset from Zenodo.
+The MADOC dataset contains social media posts from multiple platforms (Reddit, Voat, Bluesky, and Koo), making it easy to study cross-platform content and community dynamics.

 ## Installation